Canada inquiry into China election meddling claims ruled out

 Mr Trudeau has said that he will follow Mr Johnston's advice on whether a formal inquiry is needed.

-The allegations of interference stem from a steady drip of reports, mostly based on leaked intelligence, in Canadian media that detailed claims of Chinese meddling in the country's last two federal elections, in 2019 and 2021.
+The allegations of foreign interference stem from a steady drip of reports, mostly based on leaked intelligence, in Canadian media that detailed claims of Chinese meddling in the country's last two federal elections, in 2019 and 2021.

 The efforts are not believed to have altered the outcome of either general elections.

+Mr Trudeau faced pressure from political rivals to launch a public inquiry into the claims.
 While Mr Johnston agreed that foreign interference has been an issue in Canada, he said some of the media reports on the meddling claims were based on limited information and lacked context.

+He also said that he found no example of the prime minister or other ministers "knowingly ignoring intelligence, advice or recommendations on foreign interference".

 Intelligence reports have also detailed accusations that Beijing targeted a member of parliament and his family in Hong Kong after the politician accused China of human rights abuses.